Baked Gnocchi with Sausage

 Jump to Recipe

-Gnocchi are little pillowy bites of deliciousness, generally thought of as pasta but made with mashed potatoes (or sometimes ricotta) plus flour instead of just four.
+They are little pillowy bites of deliciousness, generally thought of as pasta but made with mashed potatoes (or sometimes ricotta) plus flour instead of just four.

-ingredients needed for baked gnocchi with sausage.
+ingredients needed for baked gnocchi with sausage in bowls and plate.

 • Onion and Garlic: a classic combination to create a flavor base.
 Use freshly chopped garlic for the best flavor.